STM32-base/STM32-base.github.io/guides/flashing.md

 Each template contains a make file located at the root of the template and is called `Makefile`.
 This make file contains a variable called `DEVICE`.
 This variable should contain the name of the device you want to compile your code for.
 You should format the name of your device like this: `STM32____x_`, where the "_" should be replaced by characters from the actual name (uppercase!) and the "x" is fixed.
 There are some exceptions to this naming scheme for STM32F4 devices, see the [Device name mapping page]({{ site.url }}/cheatsheets/device-name-mapping) for more information.

+### Flashing tool

+There are different interfaces (serial, I2C, SPI, SWD, etc.) and programs you can use to flash code to your device.
+If you want to use [stm32flash](https://github.com/stm32duino/stm32flash), in your makefile set the variables`FLASHING_TOOL` to 'stm32flash' and `FLASHING_SERIAL_PORT` to the name of the serial port to which your device is connected.

 ### Connect an LED

 This step is optional.
 You should not have to do this if your board already has an LED built-in.